 Mistakes That Result in the Prosecution of Innocent People

-Bad evidence and shortcuts in police investigations, including the analysis of scientific evidence, leads to overcharging and the prosecutions of innocent people.
+Bad evidence and shortcuts in police investigations, including the analysis of scientific evidence, leads to overcharging and the prosecution of innocent people.

 Police Crime Labs Routinely Make Errors

 In September 2008, the Detroit Police Crime Lab was closed because an external audit found errors in the processing of evidence used in the prosecutions of murder charges, assault offenses, weapon (gun) cases, and other crimes.
+These errors can lead to the prosecution of innocent people.
 Since closing the Crime Lab, the Michigan State Police Forensic Sciences Division has taken over doing the crime lab work formerly done by the Detroit Police Department.
 Flooded with the new work, the Michigan State Police are taking longer than ever to process evidence.
 The errors in the testing of evidence led to the prosecution of countless innocent people.

-The current backlog in cases is terrible news from defendants accused of crimes where forensic evidence is being used in the prosecution.
+The current backlog in cases is terrible news from defendants accused of crimes where forensic evidence is being used in the prosecution and can lead to the prosecution of innocent people.
 Because of the backlog, officials are encouraging police officers to make “smarter” decisions on what and how much evidence they submit for testing.
 From a criminal defense attorney’s perspective, this means greater potential for false charges, misleading scientific evidence, and a greater probability of innocent people being wrongfully convicted.

 The CSI Effect in Jury Trials